EZCodeLanguage/EZCode/README.md

 include main

 make ^int {NAME} {VALUE} => int {NAME} new : {VALUE}
-// turns: var name 0
+// turns: int name 0
-// into: var name new : 0
+// into: int name new : 0
 // which is the valid way to create class instance

 // color class that stores R, G, B values